ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

     dhcpd networkmanager intel-ucode # (4)
 ls /mnt
 ```
-1. We are installing the main dependencies
+1. We are installing the main dependencies.
-2. Must-Have utilities
+2. Must-Have utilities.
 3. Utilities, which needed for install and setup boot loader.
-4. Drivers
+4. Drivers.
+Replace `intel-ucode` to `amd-ucode` if your CPU is `AMD`.

 ## Generate the FileSystemTable
 ```sh